 About the Course

-“Health Policy in a Globalizing World” draws lessons from different challenges in globalization and health equity, and in so doing, provides a clearer vision of how exemplars in one area might inform approaches in others.
+“Prevent, Detect, Respond: Understanding Security and Global Health” examines the multiple levels of health security, examining how these issues can be linked at the global level (global health security), the national level (national security), and the individual level (human security).
+Students will explore political tensions related to outbreaks of disease and how to best respond to them through epidemic preparedness, and wider health system strengthening.
 From year to year, the course offering varies, often highlighting current policy issues.
 In the past, course participants have heard from senior officials from a wide range of Geneva-based organizations engaged in global health, from the WHO’s Tobacco-Free Initiative and World Alliance for Patient Safety to the Polio Eradication Initiative and the WHO’s Department of Public Health, Innovation and Intellectual Property.
 Course participants also pay site visits to nine to ten different organizations.
 Past site visits have included the Drugs for Neglected Diseases Initiative, the Global Fund for AIDS, Tuberculosis and Malaria, Médecins sans Frontières, and UNAIDS.
-See the Global Health Fellows Week-at-a-Glance Schedule.
+Please note that this information is tentative -- learn more about the course's structure by viewing the 2017 course syllabus here

 Jefferson Student Reports - Duke Global Policy